AndrijaS37N/AndrijaS37N.github.io/README.md

 # Andrija's Simple Portfolio
-This is the build repo for my personal web page.
+This is the build repo for my personal website.

 ## Description 👍
 It's hosted on GitHub Pages.